janvotava/houdini-docs/README.md

 # Houdini Docs

-The main marketing and doc page for Houdini.
+The main marketing and doc page for Houdini, live at http://www.houdinigraphql.com.

 ## Developing